Call and Email Chair Kinsey: American Indian/Native Studies Should Be on the SBOE Agenda

 Since the Spring of 2020, a committee of Native community members and allies have been collectively developing a course in American Indian/Native Studies.
 The AI/NS course has been piloted at Grand Prairie ISD for two and a half years and was approved as an Innovative Course by the Texas Education Agency in the summer of 2023.
 Since then, the course has been adopted or is in the process of being adopted in Robstown ISD and Crowley ISD, along with a few other districts.

 The Texas community has been calling for Ethnic Studies courses for more than 40 years.
 More than thirty years ago, the SBOE approved Ethnic Studies courses, only to not fully support them or turn away from them when new leadership came in.
 Between 2018 and 2023, the SBOE board was willing to support Ethnic Studies courses on a bi-partisan basis.
-Let's not allow the American Indian/Native Studies course to experience a slow bureaucratic death simply because there has been a change in leadership.
+Let's not allow the American Indian/Native Studies course to experience a slow process of neglect simply because there has been a change in leadership.

 This email campaign was created by the Ethnic Studies Network of Texas, an organization dedicated to the expansion and growth of Ethnic Studies in the State of Texas.